TheMatjaz/contfrac/README.md

 ===============================================================================

-Continued fractions are a representation of numbers expressed as recursive sums of integer parts and reciprocals of other numbers.
+Continued fractions are a representation of numbers expressed as recursive sums of integer parts and reciprocals of other numbers. _ContFrac_ is a pure-Python3 lightweight module to compute and evaluate continued fractions, as well as using them to approximate any number.

 Features